ernraff/Diabetic_Retinopathy/README.md

 and AlexNet in classifying retina images from the Asia Pacific Tele-Ophthalmology Society (APTOS) dataset that has labels made by clinicians on diabetic retinopathy status.

 All models were trained for 10 epochs.
-We looked at accuracy, loss, and run time when evaluating model performance on our dataset.
+We utilized Tensorflow's pre-trained models and modified each to suit the needs of our task.
+We considered accuracy, loss, and run time when evaluating model performance on our dataset.

-Our project yielded the following results:

 ![image](https://github.com/ernraff/Diabetic_Retinopathy/assets/103540977/afd5ed76-5850-4009-a374-9a229e7b25e2)